tabsdata/tutorials/t01_csv_pub_sub/README.md

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.

-Through this article you will understand how Tabsdata

-* connects with external systems with ease through our built-in connectors,
-* processes data as tables when defining Tabsdata functions, and
-* automates data engineering.

 Let’s dive in!
 We’ll start by setting up the system to prepare us to work with the Tabsdata functions.

 # Step 1.
 Setting up the system